mariusgarenaux/silik-kernel/help.md

             In [3]: 1+1
             Out[1]: 2

-• tree : Display the whole tree (directories and kernels).
-The current directory is displayed with '<<' at its right.
+• tree :
+        Display the whole tree (directories and kernels) from the current node.

         Example :
         ---
             In [2]: tree
             Out[2]:
+            ~
             ├─ chatbots
             │  ├─ qwen4b-dist.txt
             │  ╰─ qwen1b7-local.txt
-            ╰─ python <<
+            ╰─ python
                 ╰─ k1.py

-• mkdir : Creates a directory inside the current directory.
+• mkdir :
+        Creates a directory inside the current directory.
 A directory can be used to store kernels.
 They are not persistent through sessions, it is just a way to organize all kernels.

         Positional arguments :
         ---